dkim286/hw03/README.md

 ## Description

 A thread-safe version of whatever the assignment was uploaded with.
+Developed with [Chris](https://github.com/cdnutter).

 ## Building